22goodness/Technical-Writing-Portfolio/README.md

 ## About Me

 Hello and welcome to my Technical Writing Portfolio!
-My name is Amy, and I am passionate about making complex topics easy to understand.
-With a background in Content Marketing and Copywriting, I specialize in creating explicit, concise, and informative technical content.
+My name is Goodness, and I am passionate about making complex topics easy to understand.
+With a background in Technical writing , I specialize in creating explicit and well explained technical contents.

 ## Overview